-Box, a Democrat, was the representative for Texas's 2nd congressional district from 1927 to 1931.
+Box was the representative for Texas’s 2nd congressional district and was a Democrat.
+He served from 1927 to 1931.

 From May 1919 to Mar 1931, Box missed 25 of 1,169 roll call votes, which is 2.1%.
 This is better than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.